nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/advantages/" target="_blank"> Have a deeper look at the Sole Proprietorship's greatest attributes. </a></p>

-## What is a major weakness of the Sole Proprietorship?
+## What is a Major Weakness of the Sole Proprietorship?

 The main pitfall of starting a Sole Proprietorship is the limitations on what you can and cannot do.